 Consider a turkey that is fed everyday.
 Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed everyday by friendly members of the human race “looking out for its best interests,” as a politician would say.
 On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
 It will incur a revision of belief.

 Don’t walk away thinking the Bayesian approach will enable you to predict everything.
-One of the biggest problems is that the volume of information is increasing exponentially.
-Silver writes:
+In fact, with the volume of information is increasing exponentially, the future may be as unpredictable as ever, concludes Silver:

 There is no reason to conclude that the affairs of man are becoming more predictable.
 The opposite may well be true.
 The same sciences that uncover the laws of nature are making the organization of society more complex.